 Keep the first few days low-key.
 Don’t overwhelm him with visitors coming to see how cute he is, wait until he has a chance to get to know you and his new home first.
 Give him plenty of quiet time to settle in.
 Crate train your dog, giving him a safe area to decompress will help him feel more comfortable.

 Don’t leave kids along with your new dog.
-For the first few weeks, your dog is going to be stressed just from the fact he has moved to a new place he is not familiar in… add a child that just wants to hug and kiss the dog, and it’s a recipe for disaster (i.e. dog bite).
+For the first few weeks, your dog is going to be stressed just from the fact he has moved to a new place he is not familiar with… add a child that just wants to hug and kiss the dog, and it’s a recipe for disaster (i.e. dog bite).
 Even the nicest dog can bite out of fear and protection.

 The common milestones your new dog or puppy will go through will be the first 3 days after bringing your dog home from the shelter, then weeks, then months.
 If you’ve ever started a new job or moved to a new school, you should know this feeling.
 The feeling of being in an unfamiliar place, new surroundings, new people, new rules.
 The first few days are spent trying to figure it all out.
 Then a few weeks later, you are getting more comfortable, meeting new friends, learning the schedule, and rules.
 After a few months, you’ve got it all figured out and are settled in your new job or school.

 your new dog will be overwhelmed with his new surroundings.
 He will not be comfortable enough to be himself.
 Don’t be alarmed if he doesn’t want to eat for the first couple of days, many dogs don’t eat when they are stressed.
 He may shut down and want to curl up in his crate or under the table.
 He may be scared and unsure what is going on.
 Or he may be the opposite and test you to see what he can get away with, kind of like a teenager.